mdbridge/click-by-voice/README.md

   * to keep performance reasonable, Click by Voice only automatically refreshes hints every three seconds
-  * CbV will automatically refresh a page's hints shortly after you activate a hint to handle cases where activating a hint reveals new elements (e.g., a drop-down menu)
+  * CbV will automatically refresh a page's hints shortly after you activate a hint to quickly handle cases where activating a hint reveals new elements (e.g., a drop-down menu)
 * Normal hint level (`:+`) does not find elements that are only clickable because of event listeners
   * hopefully, `:++` should find most of these.